Changes in British English pronunciation during the twentieth century

 cloth, cross, lost, often etc

 were converted from earlier /ɔː/ to /ɒ/.
-This tendency has even perhaps led many speakers to adopt /ɒ/ in such words as auction, Austin, Australia, caustic˂, claustrophobia.
+This tendency even perhaps led many speakers to adopt /ɒ/ in such words as auction, Austin, Australia, caustic˂, claustrophobia.

 - Cross-variety influence: `dispute